 Which Way Is Best?

-- Biblical theology helps us track an idea through the whole story of the Bible
+- Biblical theology helps us track an idea through the whole history of the Bible.